StlcThe Simply Typed Lambda-Calculus

 • \x:Bool, \y:Bool, x

 A two-argument function that takes two booleans and returns the first one.
-(As in Coq, a two-argument function is really a one-argument function whose body is also a one-argument function.)
+(As in Coq, a two-argument function in the lambda-calculus is really a one-argument function whose body is also a one-argument function.)

 • (\x:Bool, \y:Bool, x) false true